Is Archaeology Important To Tourism?

 Money, money, money!
 I neglected to say earlier that Carlisle Council scrapped its archaeology unit in order to save money.
 When Bournemouth, Poole and Christchurch are united, how will it market itself?
 A reliance upon Kiss me quick hats, boats and beaches will sell short our area and our predecessors.
 Is archaeology important to tourism?
 Yes, is the simple answer because it increases jobs and income.

 This post is called, Is archaeology important to tourism?
 It identifies the fact that the sum of the parts, the varied and many archaeological sites, is the untapped resource.
-People on flights from Heathrow will still use a taxi to spend one hour at Stonehenge.
+For certain, People on flights from Heathrow will still use a taxi to spend one hour at Stonehenge.
 In contrast, those tourists who want a deeper understanding of prehistory will be able to spend a number of days at various sites before visiting Stonehenge.
 They will experience something not available elsewhere in Europe; how an ancient people gained a foothold, introduced farming, thrived and built a temple.